simmatrix/golang-mailgun-statistics/README.md

 # GoLang Mailgun Statistics (Events API)

 > This is my maiden voyage of GoLang, I have a task in my company in which I would need to pull statistics from Mailgun, I have decided to take this opportunity to write it with Go instead.
-Should you have any feedback or suggestions, please email to simmatrix100@gmail.com and share your thoughts and help me grow.
-Thank you.
+Should you have any feedback or suggestions, please email to simmatrix100@gmail.com and share your thoughts and let's grow together.
+Thank you. :)

 ## Configuration